rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

     useInstanceMetadataHostname: true
 ```

 You must not enable `useInstanceMetadataHostname` when setting custom values for `hostname-override` for custom clusters.
-When you create a [custom cluster](../../../../pages-for-subheaders/use-existing-nodes.md), add [`--node-name`](../../reference-guides/cluster-configuration/rancher-server-configuration/use-existing-nodes/rancher-agent-options) to the `docker run` node registration command to set `hostname-override` —for example, `"$(hostname -f)"`).
+When you create a [custom cluster](../../../../pages-for-subheaders/use-existing-nodes.md), add [`--node-name`](../../../../reference-guides/cluster-configuration/rancher-server-configuration/use-existing-nodes/rancher-agent-options.md) to the `docker run` node registration command to set `hostname-override` — for example, `"$(hostname -f)"`.
 This can be done manually or by using **Show Advanced Options** in the Rancher UI to add **Node Name**.

-2. Select cloud provider.
+2. Select the cloud provider.

-Selecting **External Amazon (out-of-tree)** will set `--cloud-provider=external` and enable `useInstanceMetadataHostname`.
+Selecting **External Amazon (out-of-tree)** sets `--cloud-provider=external` and enables `useInstanceMetadataHostname`.
 As mentioned in step 1, enabling `useInstanceMetadataHostname` will query the EC2 metadata service and set `http://169.254.169.254/latest/meta-data/hostname` as `hostname-override` for `kubelet` and `kube-proxy`.

 ::: note

-You must disable `useInstanceMetadataHostname` when setting a custom node name via `node-name` for custom clusters.
+You must disable `useInstanceMetadataHostname` when setting a custom node name for custom clusters via `node-name`.

 :::